-Houston Probation Revocation Attorney
+Houston Deferred Adjudication Attorney

 Probation is usually a sentencing option for anyone who has not been convicted of a felony in Texas or any other state.
 Even if you have a felony on your record, the judge may decide to place you on probation.

 If you were found guilty or if your sentence was suspended, you may have been placed on court-ordered probation for a specified period of time.
 If you successfully fulfill the probation requirements, you will not be sent to jail or prison.
-Probation requirements typically include regularly reporting to a probation officer, and remaining drug free, performing community service for a specific number of hours, and paying fines and/or restitution.
+Probation requirements typically include regularly reporting to a probation officer, and remaining drug-free, performing community service for a specific number of hours, and paying fines and/or restitution.

 If you are unsuccessful in completing the requirements of probation, your probation officer may file a motion to revoke your probation.
 If the motion is unsuccessful, you need to speak to an attorney as soon as possible, as the judge may give you “jail therapy,” may extend your probation, or may even revoke your probation, sending you back to jail or prison.

 Some courts will allow probations to file a motion for early termination, or modify the conditions of probation.
 These motions require complex legal arguments and are best handled by an experienced criminal defense attorney.